Joe Concha, Fox News contributor, in for Mr. Hannity, and I got some breaking news, people.

 Sorry about that, Linda.

-Yeah, you know, my the to that point, right?
+Yeah, you know, to that point, right?

 So we have somebody who has a criminal background, right?

-We have somebody who we know has a long laundry list of using drugs, being on the subways, harassing people, you know, he's been arrested many times, he's homeless, he's living on the streets.
+We have somebody who we know has a long laundry list of using drugs, being on the subways, harassing people.

-Anybody who lives in New York City and takes a subway every day like I do, you're on these subways, they are filled with homeless people, they are disgusting, they are dirty, and the homeless, they consider that their home, quite literally, you are in their space.
+Anybody who lives in New York City and takes a subway every day like I do, you're on these subways.

-Even though you're paying to get on, they're riding for free, and nobody stops them because there's no accountability.
+Even though you're paying to get on, they're riding for free and nobody stops them because there's no accountability.

 So my point to you and my question to you, David, as somebody who, you know, is a civil liberties attorney and kind of knows this stuff in and out.

-They'll charge that civilly as negligence and they'll ask for summary judgment because the standard is less.
+They'll charge that civilly as negligence, and they'll ask for summary judgment because the standard is less.

-It's you know, a civil standard rather than the criminal standard.
+It's, you know, a civil standard rather than the criminal standard.

 You know, he can face four years in prison if he's convicted of the criminally negligent homicide.

-It's just it's the criminal process is simply not the way to deal with the situation.
+It's just, it's the criminal process is simply not the way to deal with the situation.

-By every person's account, and including the video, this fellow came onto the train and presented a tremendous threat.
+By every person's account, including the video, this fellow came onto the train and presented a tremendous threat.

 And was looking for the fight, was looking to do harm, was looking to do ill will.

-And to Joe's point earlier, you know, Mir Adams, all kidding aside, has definitely had a little bit of a change of heart from you know his earlier days when he was a police officer, when he was a detective, when he oversaw the police force, and he was quoted in the New York Post and he said, you know, those passengers were afraid.
+And to Joe's point earlier, you know, Amir Adams, all kidding aside, has definitely had a little bit of a change of heart from, you know, his earlier days when he was a police officer, when he was a detective, when he oversaw the police force.

 I've been on the subway system.